pal1000/mesa-dist-win/buildscript/readme.md

 The script acts like a Wizard asking for the following during execution:
 - if you want to update/install required python modules (setuptools, pip, pywin32, scons, mako and MarkupSafe);
 - architecture for which you want to build mesa - type "y" for x64, otherwise x86 is selected;
-- if you need to build LLVM.
-You only need to do it once for each architecture you target when new version is out and this doesn't happen very often;
+- if you want to build LLVM.
+You only need to do it once for each architecture you target when new version is out and this doesn't happen very often, also it is no longer mandatory if you only want softpipe and osmesa swrast;
-- if you want to build LLVM with Ninja build system instead of Msbuild;
+- if building LLVM asks if you want to build with Ninja build system instead of Msbuild if Ninja is in PATH;
-- if Git is installed and Mesa code is missing, ask if you don't want to download Mesa code using Git and abort execution;
+- if Git is installed and Mesa code is missing, asks if you don't want to download Mesa code using Git and abort execution;
 - if you intend to download Mesa using Git, you are asked to specify which branch (valid entries: 17.2, 17.3 ...);
 - if you want to build Mesa3D;
-- if want to build swr driver;
+- if you want to build off-screen rendering driver(s);
-- if you want to build off-screen rendering drivers;
+- if LLVM is available asks if you want to use it;
-- if you want to build graw driver;
+- if LLVM is used you are asked if you want to build swr, graw respectively;
 - if you want to do a clean build;
 - if you want to organize binaries in a single location (distribution creation).